kragen/derctuo/markdown/cyclic-fabrication-systems.md

 processes and so do not concern us here.

-There is a gray area between electroforming and electroplating, "dimensional recovery", where a film is plated onto a metal part to enlarge it by microns to hundreds of microns.
+There is a gray area between electroforming and electroplating, “dimensional recovery”, where a film is plated onto a metal part to enlarge it by microns to hundreds of microns.
 Since the non-mandrel side of the electroformed object has relatively uncontrolled geometry, this is usually preliminary to a later subtractive process such as